bambosan/Nori-Shader/README.md

 <img src="https://github.com/Mcbamboo/mbabo_asset/blob/2679374b2cec2a74d84bd7a0b8bdc7444937aade/nori%20asset/mapping.png" width="300" height="300"><br>
 Note : the pbr format used is old pbr for java edition

-If the writing here is a lot of mistakes, please correct them by adding comments on the issue :)
+This writing is not completely finished and if there are additions or the writing here is a lot of mistakes, please correct them by adding comments on the issue :)